DernyNgo/RockPaperScissors/README.md

 # RockPaperScissors
-A simple program that runs a game of Rock, Paper, Scissors within the console (for now).
+A simple program that runs a game of Rock, Paper, Scissors.
+Update to a playable UI for users who access the file/website